Sometimes miniature form is better, and in this case, these toasted coconut cupcakes are mouthwatering-delicious!

 - Using an ice cream scoop, add enough batter to each muffin liner until almost to the top.
 Place into oven and bake for 18-22 minutes (depends on your sizing!)
 Allow to cool slightly in muffin tin before moving the cupcakes to a wire rack to finish cooling.

 - To make the glaze, mix together sugar, milk, and extract.
 Add more milk if necessary (you don't want too liquidity, but you don't want too firm either!)
 Dip cupcakes into glaze or use a spoon like I did to gently glaze the cupcakes.
 Sprinkle with toasted coconut and press down lightly to help it stick.

 I absolutely adore using coconut oil in my desserts.
 Butter has a special place in my heart, but there is something about the moistness that coconut oil adds to a cake recipe.
 I know not everyone loves the taste of coconut, but if I add coconut oil to a chocolate recipe, you cannot taste it.
 In a vanilla recipe, it does pop through a bit so you may want to keep an eye on that.
-However, in the case of these toasted coconut cupcakes, I found the coconut flavour quite subtle considering I used coconut oil and coconut cream/milk.
-I am sure coconut extract would enhance the flavour but sometimes I find that can make things taste artificial.
+However, in the case of these toasted coconut cupcakes, I found the coconut flavor quite subtle considering I used coconut oil and coconut cream/milk.
+I am sure coconut extract would enhance the flavor but sometimes I find that can make things taste artificial.

 Plus, toasting coconut just adds another coconut-y element and seriously, I don’t think I ever use non-toasted coconut in recipes now!
-So simple and quick, I have converted non-coconut people into accepting coconut because toasted coconut just has an awesome flavour about it!
+So simple and quick, I have converted non-coconut people into accepting coconut because toasted coconut just has an awesome flavor about it!
 Keep an eye out for a future tutorial on how to make toasted coconut (because these toasted coconut cupcakes wouldn’t be the same without that special ingredient!)